rjleveque/geoclaw_tsunami_tutorial/testing_chile2010.md

 - [chile2010a](https://www.clawpack.org/gallery/_static/apps/notebooks/geoclaw/chile2010a/chile2010a.html) -- Examples of grid refinement.
 - [chile2010b](https://www.clawpack.org/gallery/_static/apps/notebooks/geoclaw/chile2010b/chile2010b.html) -- Examples of gauges.
+- [Video of a webinar going through these examples](https://csdms.colorado.edu/wiki/Presenters-0439), from CSDMS in 2019.

 These notebooks use the [`clawpack.clawutil.nbtools`](https://github.com/clawpack/clawutil/blob/master/src/python/clawutil/nbtools.py) module to facilitate compiling and running the code and making plots from within a notebook, and is mostly useful for creating tutorials.

 ## Next steps